xuyang-liu16/Awesome-Token-level-Model-Compression/README.md

 <p align="center"> <img src="images/evolution.jpg" width="1000" align="center"> </p>

 > **TLDR:** In this work, we argue that **the focus of research for efficient AI is shifting from model-centric compression to datacentric compression**.
+To this end, we have compiled a comprehensive summary of **200+ papers** of token compression across various domains including vision, language, audio & speech, and multi-modal.

 ## 📚 <span id="head1"> *Contents* </span>